 The procedures have been taught, the students know your expectations, but you still find yourself repeating directions over and over again.
 Does this sound familiar?
-If so, let me tell you how I discovered how to improve my classroom management by adding a little.
+Here is how I discovered I could improve my classroom management with a little mystery.

 Everyone (well almost everyone) loves games and little competition.
-With that in mind I started using Mystery Students to get my students meeting my expectations.
+With that in mind, I started using Mystery Students to get students meeting my expectations.
 At the beginning of the school year I used this A LOT and by a lot, I mean any chance I got.

 Here are simple steps to letting Mystery Students make Classroom Management Magic.